mattjlewis/diozero/diozero-core/README.md

 * Smoothed input listener
 * Other I2C & SPI devices, including those on the SenseHAT
 * A clean object-orientated API for IMUs
-* Review logging framework and output (is log4j an unnecessary dependency for this library?)
+* Review logging framework usage and output (is log4j an unnecessary dependency for this library?)
-* Separate projects for each of the device factory implementations as well as sample apps
-* Move the MPU-9150 test application to a separate project to remove the dependency on MQTT
-* Implement a wrapper library based on the [pigpio C interface](http://abyz.co.uk/rpi/pigpio/cif.html).
-Could initially base it on [this wrapper library](https://github.com/nkolban/jpigpio)